ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 You have two ways to load snippets:

-- **Covered in this article:** store snippets in text files and load snippets from the text files using LuaSnip's Lua loader feature.
+- **Covered in this article:** write Lua snippets in dedicated snippet files and load these files using LuaSnip's Lua loader feature.

 - Define and load snippets in your Neovim startup files using LuaSnip's `add_snippets` function.